NICU Diaries: Week 7

 Baby is back to CPAP for breathing; they weaned him off the NIPPV.

-The therapy team taught me how to give him a baby massage with oil and everything while doing skin-to-skin, and he LOVED it so much he slept deeply on me.
+The therapy team taught me how to give him a baby back massage with oil while doing skin-to-skin.
+He LOVED it so much he slept deeply on me.

 Nurse Eliza says that tonight he gained 26g and weighs 4lbs 9oz.

 They said baby is doing fantastic!
-He is still in zone two almost zone three for his eyes.
+He is still in zone 2, almost zone 3 for his eyes.
 His next eye exam is in a couple of weeks instead of next week so that’s good!

 Day 48